 fifostr - A FIFO (first in first out) buffer for strings derived from deque with pattern match callbacks

-A small python lib for treating strings as fifos with callback-based pattern matching
+FIFOStr - A small python library for mutable strings with a built-in streaming pattern parser.

-fifostr has built-in pattern matching and triggering.
-Simply add / remove patterns which can call a user supplied function (E.g. if the pattern is “seen” then trigger the function).
-Patterns can be strings, regexes or user-supplied-functions.
+Built-in pattern matching and triggering: simply add / remove patterns which then call a callback function (E.g. if the pattern is "seen" then trigger the function).
+Patterns can be strings, regexes or user-supplied-functions (parsers written in python).
 A pattern consists of:

 - pattern: string or compiled regex or user-supplied-parser-function